Mregojos/GCP-LLM-Deployment/README.md

-# Multimodal Model Deployment
+# Generative AI (Multimodal Model) Deployment
 * Check out the deployed web app here: https://mattcloudtech.com/Agent

 ## Overview
-* This project demonstrates how to build, deploy, and test a web app using a multimodal model.
+* This project demonstrates how to build, deploy, and test web apps with Generative AI (Multimodal Model).

 ---
 ## Objective
+* To develop web apps and cli with Generative AI (multimodal model)
 * To evaluate the capabilities of the new multimodal model
-* To develop web apps and cli using the multimodal model
 * To integrate a database for storing prompts and output history
-* To deploy the new multimodal model using Google Cloud services
+* To deploy the web app using Google Cloud services

 ---
 ## Multimodal
-* What are Multimodal Models?
+* What is Generative AI (Multimodal Model)?
-    - Multimodal Models are capable of understanding and generating text, code, images, videos, and more.
+    - Generative AI (Multimodal Model) is capable of understanding and generating text, code, images, videos, and more.

 ---
 ## Tech Stack